openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/04-implement-camel-client.md

 We will now implement the Camel `RouteBuilder`.
 In the `RouteBuilder` we implement the Camel route that, in our case, will do a RESTful call to our CoffeeService microservice, and process the response.

-Click the following commmanbt to create a new package in which we create our RouteBuilder:
+Click the following commmand to create a new package in which we create our RouteBuilder:

 `mkdir -p /root/projects/kogito/coffeeshop/src/main/java/org/acme/camel`{{execute T3}}